raandree/Microsoft365DscWorkshop/README.md

-# M365DscWorkshop - Controlling your Azure AD and Microsoft 365 with DSC
+# M365DscWorkshop - Controlling your Entra ID and Microsoft 365 with DSC

 ## Where do we come from?